-Pressure, temperature, flow and power measurements; engines, turbines; heat transfer; refrigeration.
+Use of pressure, temperature, fluid flow and power measuring instruments, and the analysis of gas and vapor cycles.
 Three laboratory hours per week.
 Prerequisite: Mechanical Engineering 3349.

 3362 Industrial Engineering

 Application of scientific management to the operation of the factory; principles of organization, job analysis, time studies, production control, inspection, testing, safety studies, and personnel.
 Prerequisite: Junior standing in engineering.